4rchitect/psvtrophyisgood/README.md

 # Credits
-Massive thanks to LaughTracks aka In_Her_Own_Words (found tons of bugs for me to fix :D) Massive thanks to @motoharu @theFlow and @dots-tb for trophy decryption/encryption
+Massive thanks to LaughTracks aka In_Her_Own_Words (found tons of bugs for me to fix :D) Massive thanks to @motoharu @TheOfficialFloW and @dots-tb for trophy decryption/encryption
 Thanks to AnalogMan for helping me with timezones.
 and thanks to the following beta testers: frosty, wosley, shadow, levi, Justin, and LaughTracks aka In_Her_Own_Words (found tons of bugs for me to fix :D)